isu-kim/PyPeripheral/Codes/Wrappers/README.md

 ## Mystic Light for MSI
 Now currently working on Mystic Light SDK for MSI GPU LED control.
 I use RTX 2080 TI Gaming X Trio, which is from MSI.
 It also supports LED controls using SDKs.
 So I would be working on the SDK as well for total LED sync.
 Now have found some documentations from official site and dlls.
 It would not be taking that much of time for me to complete development since the offered SDK is just one dll file and it is quite straight forward for me.
 Would be supporting this SDK in the near future.

+#Edited : No, It was not easy at all.
+The dll file is in 32 bit which is not supported in Python 64 bit.
+I have to find another Wrapper or other programs for that to happen.
+Till then, This SDK would be postponed.